Dr. Jay A. Nelson -Professor of Biology

 ecology of fishes ?
 Probably the best organization for you to

 belong to is the Physiology Section of the American Fisheries

-The next meeting is in Madison Wisconsin, USA in the summer of 2012. (click on the link below for more information)
+The next meeting is in Edinburgh Scotland in the summer of 2014. (click on the link below for more information)

 "International Congress on the Biology of Fishes"